GeekyAnts/vue-native-website/src/docs/icons.md

 ---
 title: Icons
 type: guide
-order: 17
+order: 10
 vue_version: 2.5.13
 ---

-To use Icons in Vue Native, you could simply do it the same way you do in any CRNA project.
+Usage of icons in Vue Native.

 • Import and use the already available icons from the `@expo/vector-icons` or any desired package.
 • Use PNGs as icons to get your own customized icons running.